DOI10.47051/MYDK2345

 Spanish common names: Coral negra, coral negra esbelta, coral espalda negra andina.

 Recognition: ♂♂ 93.6 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=89.3 cm. ♀♀ 117.3 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=113.1 cm..1,2 In Ecuador, the Black-backed Coralsnake (Micrurus melanotus) is one of two coralsnakes that lack complete body rings.3 It can be distinguished from most other snakes by its long and slender body, short tail (3.4–8.1% of snout-vent length), and unique coloration.4,5 It has an entirely black dorsum and head, interrupted only by a bright red to yellow nape band.1,4 The ventral surfaces are also black, but have 41–60 bright yellow to orange bands or spots.
+Snout–vent length=113.1 cm..1,2 In Ecuador, Micrurus melanotus is one of two coralsnakes that lack complete body rings.3 It can be distinguished from most other snakes by its long and slender body, short tail (3.4–8.1% of snout-vent length), and unique coloration.4,5 It has an entirely black dorsum and head, interrupted only by a bright red to yellow nape band (Fig. 1).1,4 The ventral surfaces are also black with 41–60 bright yellow to orange bands or spots.
 The tail bears 2–3 bright red bands that may encircle the whole body or be confined to the ventral side.4,5 Males of M. melanotus also have a high number of ventral (more than 250) and subcaudal (more than 26) scales than other coralsnakes.4 The only other snake having a similar coloration in Ecuador is M. scutiventris.
 However, individuals of this species are smaller in body size and have less than 32 red to yellow ventral bands and males have less than 250 ventral scales.4

 Figure showing and adult female individual of Micrurus melanotus